-There are no NIDAP classes scheduled for November, 2021.
-Classes will return in December with expanded and improved tutorial videos.
-However the NIDAP platform will still be available to current NIDAP users as you work through your analyses.
+There are no NIDAP classes scheduled for April, 2022.
+Classes will return soon with expanded and improved tutorial videos.
+However, the NIDAP platform will still be available to current NIDAP users as you work through your analyses.

-If you are not a current NIDAP user and would like to have access to the videos and platform in November, please sign up here: https://www.surveymonkey.com/r/9K6SPWB
+If you are not a current NIDAP user and would like to have access to the videos and platform, please sign up here: https://www.surveymonkey.com/r/9K6SPWB

 An account will be created on the NIDAP platform for you within 1-2 business days.
 You will be contacted with log-in instructions.